We Is Us: Reception

 "We Is Us" received widespread critical acclaim, with reviewers praising Gilligan's script and direction, Seehorn's performance, and the episode's tension, originality, and stylistic influences.
+On the review aggregator Rotten Tomatoes, the episode holds a 100% approval rating, with an average rating of 8.8/10, based on 6 critic reviews.
+Metacritic, which uses a weighted average, gave the episode a score of 8.5 out of 10, based on 22 critics, indicating "universal acclaim".
 Scott Tobias of Vulture gave the episode 5 stars out of 5, calling it a "terrific premiere" and drawing comparisons to John Carpenter's They Live (1988).
-He praised Gilligan's writing and Seehorn's performance for "expertly" capturing Carol's "confusion, trauma, and fury at what’s happening to her and to Albuquerque and to the world she cannot yet see."
-He also praised the episode's suspense and handling of information, "the exciting part of the premiere is that it hits us with a grand-scale alien apocalypse while telling us tantalizingly little about what it all means."
+He praised Gilligan's writing and Seehorn's performance for "expertly" capturing Carol's "confusion, trauma, and fury at what's happening to her and to Albuquerque and to the world she cannot yet see."
+Tobias also praised the episode's suspense and handling of information, writing, "the exciting part of the premiere is that it hits us with a grand-scale alien apocalypse while telling us tantalizingly little about what it all means."
 Noel Murray of The A.V.
-Club gave the premiere an A-, noting Seehorn's "unusual ability to express steely certainty and raw vulnerability within the same scene—or even the same shot", and praising Gilligan's depiction of the virus outbreak, writing, "these scenes are so strange, creepy, and funny that they’re entertaining even when it’s not clear right away exactly what’s going on."
+Club gave the premiere an A−, noting Seehorn's "unusual ability to express steely certainty and raw vulnerability within the same scene—or even the same shot", and praising Gilligan's depiction of the virus outbreak, writing, "these scenes are so strange, creepy, and funny that they're entertaining even when it's not clear right away exactly what's going on."

 Josh Rosenberg of Esquire found the episode's tone "perfect", praising its balance between being "incredibly scary" and containing moments of "incredibly smart and witty dialogue".
-Scott Collura of IGN, reviewing the first two episodes, gave the premiere an 8 out of 10, praising the episode's inversion of popular sci-fi tropes from films such as Invasion of the Body Snatchers, and feeling Gilligan "does something new with an old idea".
-He too praised Seehorn for "somehow depicting Carol as she digests not just the insanity that has erupted around her, but also the tragedy", and noting the "slightly comedic" vibe of the episode, "as if the preposterous nature of the situation can’t wait to come out and play in future episodes."
-Sean T. Collins of Decider noted influences from several science fiction works in the premiere, including Invasion of the Body Snatchers, Night of the Living Dead, 28 Days Later, and the TV series The Prisoner.
+Scott Collura of IGN, reviewing the first two episodes, gave the premiere an 8 out of 10, praising the episode's inversion of popular sci-fi tropes from films such as Invasion of the Body Snatchers (1978), and feeling Gilligan "does something new with an old idea".
+He too praised Seehorn for "somehow depicting Carol as she digests not just the insanity that has erupted around her, but also the tragedy", and noting the "slightly comedic" vibe of the episode, "as if the preposterous nature of the situation can't wait to come out and play in future episodes."
+Sean T. Collins of Decider noted influences from several science fiction works in the premiere, including Invasion of the Body Snatchers, Night of the Living Dead (1968), 28 Days Later (2002), and the television series The Prisoner (1967–68).
 He praised Gilligan as "a filmmaker whose eye works as well along the temporal axis — stretching out takes to diabolical lengths and immersing the viewer in the chaos — as it does along the spatial axes — frequently framing Carol to look either trapped or dwarfed by the events surrounding her."